alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 To detect and recognize cars on the video stream firstly we need to figure out relevant car features.
 Firstly, we explored dataset and extracted simple feature like spatial bins of colors: code can be found in In 4 of the [a project code](sdc-vehicle-detection-and-tracking.ipynb)

-Addtitionaly, we can use color histogram feature using diffeernt color spaces.
+Additionally, we can use color histogram feature using different color spaces.
 Here is histogram feature visualization for car and non-car images:

 ![alt text][image1]